25 Best Things to Do in Greenville, SC

 This restaurant is one of the best places to eat in Greenville.

-You can enjoy the fresh air at the outside patio, which is also exquisite looking.
+You can enjoy the fresh air on the outside patio, which is also exquisite looking.

 The food is a delectable fusion of authentic American and local ingredients that flavor it with the rustic Southern brawl!